Sustainability in raw material extraction

 It is allowed to differ from these on objective grounds.
 It is compulsory to comply with the provisions of the specific species protection independently of the rules of intervention.
 Statutory biotope protection, national and European area protection, like special species protection, are nature conservation concerns that are independent of the intervention regulation and must be dealt with separately.

-In the approval procedure, the entrepreneur shall provide a nature conservation expert opinion to the competent authority, in which the contents are processed in accordance with Section 17(4) sentence 1 BNatSchG.
-A Landscape Management Plan (LBP) for example provides information on the location, nature, extent, and timing of the intervention, as well as the intended avoidance and compensatory measures and, where required, the amount of the compensatory payment.
+In the approval procedure, the entrepreneur shall provide a nature conservation expert opinion to the competent authority, in which the contents are processed.9 A Landscape Management Plan (LBP) for example provides information on the location, nature, extent, and timing of the intervention, as well as the intended avoidance and compensatory measures and, where required, the amount of the compensatory payment.
 In this case, a major part of the necessary compensation is to be regularly provided for renaturation or recultivation (see target definition in Section 1(5) sentence 4 BNatSchG).

-Compensatory measures on external surfaces are necessary, for example, if certain landscape or biotope structures at the place of intervention cannot be restored in the same way, if the time that has elapsed between the damage and renaturation is too long or if specific measures are necessary for reasons of biotope protection, protection area or species protection.9
+Compensatory measures on external areas are necessary, for example, if certain landscape or biotope structures at the place of intervention cannot be restored in the same way, if the time that has elapsed between the damage and renaturation is too long or if specific measures are necessary for reasons of biotope protection, protection area or species protection.10

-In the case of the extraction of the so-called “free-to-mine” (e. g. coal, salts, oil, and natural gas) and privately-owned natural resources (e.g. quarried natural resources, and industrial minerals) governed by the German Federal Mining Act (BBergG), the intervention regulation is processed as per the BNatSchG in accordance with the operating plan procedure under mining law, whereby the obligations as per the BNatSchG apply in full.
+In the case of the extraction of the so-called “free-to-mine” (e. g. coal, salts, oil, and natural gas) and privately-owned natural resources (e.g. certain industrial minerals) governed by the German Federal Mining Act (BBergG), the intervention regulation is processed as per the BNatSchG in accordance with the operating plan procedure under mining law, whereby the obligations as per the BNatSchG apply in full (see Authorisation of mining projects).
 Compensation for interventions can in general already take place within the scope of the obligation under mining law to rehabilitate the area (Section 55(1) no. 7 BBergG, Section 1(5) sentence 4 BNatSchG).
 If this is not possible, compensatory and/or substitution measures or subordinated compensatory payments pursuant to BNatSchG are necessary (see North Rhine-Westphalia (NRW) example below).
 In the case of procedures which are subject to the Federal Mining Act (BBergG), the legal instruments of the Federal Mining Act are applied, such as (and in particular) regular monitoring based on the main operating plans, which must be submitted and re-approved every two years.

 Documentation of compensatory measures for interventions in nature and landscape